WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ## What is Wallaroo?

-Wallaroo is a framework designed to make it easier for developers to build and operate high-performance applications written in Python.
+Wallaroo is a framework designed to make it easier for developers to build and operate high-performance applications.
 It handles the complexity of building distributed data processing applications so all that you need to worry about is the domain logic.